kkmann/adoptr/README.md

 The website is re-build on a weekly basis to ensure that the presented validation report is up-to-date with the master branch of **adoptr**.
-To validate a specific version of **adoptr**, just download and install the validation package an build the contained vignettes locally.
+To validate a specific version of **adoptr**, just download and install the validation package before building the contained vignettes locally.